 GLI supports higher education funding tied to institutional performance, funding for research and development grants to colleges and universities, and funding that promotes access for more students, regardless of socioeconomic background, to attain a high-quality post-secondary education.
-This includes lifting the ban on incarcerated students receiving Pell Grants and increasing Pell Grants to enable more people to enter the workforce.
+This includes increasing the max Pell Grant awards and lifting the ban on students who have been incarcerated receiving Pell Grants to enable more people to enter the workforce.